sumitbasu116/01-first-angular-app-dup/README.md

   - ng serve
   - http://localhost:4200/
 > commit: `b8e2d56018ce5e44fbc5d03bac77045b9567d7dd`
   - Use case of this commit is to 1) add a user component and link the user component html to the app component html.
-2)create dummy users 3)add image for the each user 4)randomly select an user and display it's name and image in the menu bar section.
+2)create dummy users class which other component can import and use.
+3)add image for the each user 4)randomly select an user and display it's name and image in the menu bar section.
   - Steps:
     - ng g c header
     - download and add the css files for user component css and app component css.